ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ###### Measurement Keys {#sec-comid-mkey}

 Measurement keys are locally scoped identifiers.
-`Mkey` values may be necessary to disambiguate multiple measurements of the same type.
+`Mkey` may be necessary to disambiguate multiple measurements of the same type.
+Alternatively, `Mkey` may also be used to  distinguish multiple measured elements in an environment.

-`Mkey` identifiers can be either OID, UUID or uint.
+`Mkey` identifiers can be either OID, UUID or uint. `Mkey` is an extensible type.

 ~~~ cddl
 {::include cddl/measured-element-type-choice.cddl}